5 Most Common Causes of Alcoholism

 5. FAMILY HISTORY

-If you have a parent or other relative who is an alcoholic, your risk of alcoholism automatically increases.
-Part of this is due to genetics, but the other part is your environment.
+If you have a parent or other relative who has alcoholism, your risk of alcoholism automatically increases.
+Part of this is due to genetics, but the other is your environment.
 Spending time around people who drink heavily or abuse alcohol can influence you to do the same.

 Multiple factors can play a role in a person’s risk of alcoholism.
 While the above may not directly be considered “causes” of alcoholism, they can play a role in its development.
-It’s essential to understand your risk and do what you can to lower it as much as possible.
+Understanding your risk and doing what you can to lower it as much as possible is essential.

 Talbot Recovery